Table of Contents

 Primary familiar hyperuricemia

-95 % of hyperuricemia are primary.
+95 % of hyperuricemia cases are primary.
 Two causes can be distinguished:

 - Polygenetically induced decrease of renal-tubular uric acid secretion (in 99 % of the cases): If the decreased elimination capacity of the kidney is exceeded at uric acid precipitation, uric acid tailback occurs.
-If the affected person has an appropriate diet, the kidneys can cope with this hyperuricemia, even at genetic predisposition.
-Thus, the major part of primary hyperuricemia is a genetically inherited disease, which manifests at malnutrition.
+If the affected person has an appropriate diet, the kidneys can cope with the hyperuricemia, even if caused by genetic predisposition.
+Thus, the for the most part, primary hyperuricemia is a genetically inherited disease, which manifests at malnutrition.

 - Genetic defects causing overproduction of uric acid: Deficiency of the enzyme hypoxanthine-guanine-phosphoribosyl-transferase at X-chromosomal-recessively inherited Lesch-Nyhan syndrome.